losefor/mini-programs-guidelines/index.md

   - Case Studies: Share case studies or success stories.

-### what is  mini app/program runtime environment?
-**A mini app runtime environment:** is a lightweight platform or ecosystem that allows small, often specialized applications (mini apps) or sometimes called mini programs to run within a larger application or framework.
-Here are the basics:

-**Mini Apps or (Mini programs):** These are small, standalone applications designed to perform specific tasks.
-They are often simpler and faster than full-fledged applications.

-**Host Application:** This is the main application that provides the environment for mini apps to run.
-For example, a social media platform or an e-commerce app can act as a host for various mini apps.

-**Runtime Environment:** This refers to the infrastructure and tools that allow mini apps to run.
-It includes the necessary libraries, APIs (Application Programming Interfaces), and services that mini apps use to function.

 ### What this repository includes?
 - **UI/UX:** A complete design system, UI Kits and examples on how to design you mini app
 - **Technical decisions:** Will show you various ways to architect you app